MORE AWARE AT KENT STATE UNIVERSITY

-Kent State University's College of Public Health has received a $306,000 federal grant to be used for suicide prevention and to address other student mental health needs.
-The Garrett Lee Smith Campus Suicide Prevention Grant will help to fund the project, More Aware, a collaboration among Student Affairs, University Health Services, Student Support Services, and other divisions across the university.
+Kent State University's College of Public Health received a three-year $306,000 federal grant in 2018 and again in 2021 to be used for suicide prevention and to address other student mental health needs.
+The Garrett Lee Smith Campus Suicide Prevention Grant funds the More Aware initiative, a collaboration among the Division Student Affairs, the DeWeese Health Center, and other divisions across the university.

 PROJECT AWARE KENT: INCREASING MENTAL HEALTH AWARENESS AMONG STUDENTS, FACULTY, AND STAFF